 PARALLEL PROCEDURE example DO PRINT "example" LOOP END PROC SPAWN example

-You can notice that, on the screen, you will see nothing.
+If you compile the source code with ugBASIC v1.14.1 or less, you can notice that, on the screen, you will see nothing.
 Why?
 Because the

 SPAWN command will prepare only the system to run the procedure in a parallel fashion.
 You need to decide when this will occour in your main program.